liujiaozhiren/LH-plugin/README.md

 # LH-plugin

+The details of the proof process in the paper can be found in the [Technical_Report.pdf](Technical_Report.pdf).

 ## Introduction
 This repository showcases the LH-plugin currently.
 The LH-plugin has been adapted for use with the following models: TrajGAT, Neutraj, ST2Vec, and Traj2SimVec (with slight variations for each model).
 For upcoming(now finished), we will pluginize the LH-plugin to adapt it for various trajectory similarity models and enhance its usability.